-Differential tuition for the College of Architecture was approved by the Texas A&M University System Board of Regents in May 2011 and went into effect in the fall 2011 semester.
-Each student majoring in an undergraduate program in the College of Architecture is charged an additional $767 per semester in addition to the university’s standard tuition.
+Differential tuition for the School of Architecture was approved by the Texas A&M University System Board of Regents in May 2011 and went into effect in the fall 2011 semester.
+Each student majoring in an undergraduate program in the School of Architecture is charged an additional $767 per semester in addition to the university’s standard tuition.

 During the 2018–2019 academic year, the Department of Architecture received $304,000 in differential tuition funds, which the department spent in the following areas: